 Starting your own Cake Business from home is not for the faint-hearted.
 I am not going to sugar-coat my experience as it was hard work to get me where I am today.
 But, it is one of the most fulfilling experience in my life.
-The feeling of accomplishment after working hard on something you have created yourself and seeing it flourish is something you cannot explain.
+The feeling of accomplishment after working hard at something you have created yourself and seeing it flourish is something you cannot explain.

 I would like to share my top 10 tips on starting any business from home and not just baking.